hanpari/sovereign/source/02/042_doll.md

 "How?"

-"You can use a passphrase or a hardware key.
+"You can use the passphrase or the hardware key.
 I am sorry, but I cannot satisfy you before that.
 Thank you for your patience.
 Do you like to have a summary of my abilities?"

 A smirk followed the last sentence as if she could not wait a moment when she would be of fair use.